hansewetz/para/README.md

 Now lets calculate the ```md5sum``` for each line in a medium size file having around 500K lines:

 ```
-time zcat | monolingual.en.gz | ./md5.bash > out.md5sum
+$ time zcat | monolingual.en.gz | ./md5.bash > out1.md5sum
 ```

-Running the command with an input file containing 530K lines the execution time is:
+The execution time is slightly more than 20 minutes:

 ```
 real    21m22.874s